eeronomicon/portfolio/README.md

 ## Technologies Used

-This project uses HTML, CSS, and Bootstrap.
+This project uses HTML, CSS, Bootstrap, and Javascript.

 ### License